paultopia/stray-cites/README.md

 4.  how to get the text out of word files into python anyway?  there must be a library for this.
 Or could just copy-paste all the footnotes into a plain text file like a rational person. with any luck that will generate carriage returns.  one can hope.

+answers:
+2.  so it appears there's a python-docx module floating around, but it can't handle footnotes.
+on the other hand, it also appears that just copying a bunch of footnotes out of word 2011 for mac and pasting them into textwrangler very kindly puts footnotes between them.  so buggerit.  at least for this implementation all citations are in footnotes, so this will all be with plain text files.